 - When photographing, keep all possible mediums in mind: print layouts, website pano images and social media.
 Capture both landscape and portrait orientation as well as close up and far away shots.

 - Create powerful, eye-catching imagery by combining genuine moments, thoughtful composition, and pleasing colors, light and shadows.

 Capture learning in action — students working with professors and in settings where students are experiencing their breakout moments.

 Show community, environment, movement and laid-back lifestyle.
-Photograph both active moments at campus events and quiet moments of students on campus.
+Photograph active moments at campus events and quiet moments of students on campus.